Institute of Management Technology, Hyderabad

-Institute of Management Technology, Hyderabad (IMT Hyderabad or IMTH) is an autonomous higher education institute located in Hyderabad, Telangana, India.
+Institute of Management Technology, Hyderabad (IMT Hyderabad or IMT-H) is an autonomous higher education institute located in Hyderabad, Telangana, India.

 History

 The institute was established in 2011.
 In Hyderabad campus was inaugurated in 2011.

 Academics

 IMT Hyderabad offers 2-year full-time residential postgraduate diplomas in management (PGDM) and 15-month weekend only executive PGDM.
 It also offers doctoral level fellowship programmes.

 Campus

 IMT Hyderabad's 30-acre campus is situated near Hyderabad's Rajiv Gandhi International Airport in Shamshabad and has nearly 200000 ft of built-up area.